pedrocatalao/deciblast/README.md

 * Various frame colors.
 * Frame on/off.
 * Labels on/off.
-* Current config is automatically saved and next time it boots, it will look the same.
+* Current configuration is automatically saved.

 ### Preview
 * How it looks on a full screen terminal: